 The Za’tar Akhdar (Fresh Thyme Pie) can be formed into a flat pie or turnovers.
 The bread is topped with a mixture of tomato, onion, peppers, and fresh thyme leaves tossed in lemon juice and olive oil.
 The one was Claire’s favorite.

-Maassaad also includes a few sweet toppings such as the Arisheh wa’asal (Whey Cheese Pie with Honey).
+Massaad also includes a few sweet toppings such as the Arisheh wa’asal (Whey Cheese Pie with Honey).
 The basic dough is flattened and topped with arisheh whey cheese and drizzled with honey.
 I was unable to locate arisheh, so I substituted with ricotta.